 In the summer you will find the meal served with new potatoes while in the winter mashed potatoes are the norm.
 Roast potatoes can be a vital component at any time of year!

 Christmas dinner in the UK traditionally includes turkey as the roast meat of choice.
-It really is just a glorified Sunday roast dinner though!
+It really is just a glorified Sunday dinner though!

-When I was a child this was the day we went to my Grandparents house for lunch and I still have not tasted Yorkshire Puddings as lovely as the ones made by my Grandmother!
+When I was a child this was the day we went to my Grandparent’s house for lunch and I still have not tasted Yorkshire Puddings as lovely as the ones made by my Grandmother.

 Toad in the Hole

-Toad in the Hole is made when you cook sausages and then when they are nearly ready add the Yorkshire Pudding batter mix.
+Toad in the Hole is made when you cook sausages and then (when they are nearly ready) add the Yorkshire Pudding batter mix.

 This is a delicious combination and when served with mashed potatoes, peas and gravy is a tasty and hearty meal in winter.

-I will quickly mention some traditional sausages that you may come across during you travels – Cumberland sausages.
+I will quickly mention some traditional sausages that you may come across during your travels – Cumberland sausages.
 Whilst they are delicious they are not the best to add to a Toad in the Hole though!
 Traditionally a Cumberland sausage is very long (up to 21 inches) and rolled in a circular coil.

 Originating from the ancient county of Cumberland (now in Cumbria) these spicy sausages are one English tradition you have to try!